How Much Does It Cost to Build a Pickleball Court in 2026?

 Concrete Vs. Asphalt

-Concrete and asphalt stand out as two popular choices for pickleball court surfaces.
+Concrete and asphalt are popular choices for surfaces.

 Surface Type Pros Cons Cost per Square Foot

-Concrete courts tend to cost more but last longer with less upkeep.
-Asphalt is cheaper initially and may need resurfacing every 4 to 8 years.
+Concrete costs more but lasts longer with less care.
+Asphalt is cheaper at first.
+It may need resurfacing every 4 to 8 years.

 Alternative Surface Materials

-• Acrylic surfacing: Adds cushioning and color.
-It requires a concrete or asphalt base.
-Costs can range from $0.50 to $2 per square foot.
+• Acrylic surfacing: Adds cushion and color.
+Needs a base.
+Costs $0.50 to $2 per square foot.

-• Modular tiles: They are durable and easy to install.
-Prices range from $3 to $5 per square foot.
+• Modular tiles: Durable and easy to install.
+Prices $4 to $17 per square foot.

-• Artificial turf: A softer, joint-friendly option.
-It’s less common but costs between $5 and $20 per square foot.
+• Artificial turf: Softer option.
+Costs $5 to $20 per square foot.

-• Crushed stone or gravel: Affordable and quick to install at $1.50 – $3 per square foot.
-It’s best for casual play.
+• Crushed stone or gravel: Affordable at $1.50 – $3 per square foot.
+Best for casual play.

 Construction Costs Breakdown